Subscribe To This Site

 You can also buy seed sprouting kits which are good because you can sprout several different seeds at the same time, rinsing them all together.
 Sprouting kits usually come with a built in lid and drainer.
 They are not expensive and they are very easy to use.
 You can buy a Family Sprouting Kit at Amazon.

-In the UK you can get a fantastic three tier seed sprouter from Natural Collection I've got one just like this one.
+In the UK you can buy three-tiered seed sprouters in many wholefood shops such as Holland & Barrett and even some supermarkets.
 They are very simple to use and make sprouting seeds even more user-friendly.
 You can just pop the whole thing in the fridge to slow down growth once your seeds are about ready.

 Be sure to rinse your sprouted seeds well before you eat (and enjoy) them!